numba/numba/docs/source/reference/compilation.rst

    .. method:: inspect_llvm(signature=None)

-      Return a dictionary keying compiled function signatures to the human readable llvm byte code generated for the function.
+      Return a dictionary keying compiled function signatures to the human readable LLVM IR generated for the function.
 If the signature keyword is specified a string corresponding to that individual signature is returned.

    .. method:: inspect_asm(signature=None)

-      Return a dictionary keying compiled function signatures to the human assembler code generated for the function.
+      Return a dictionary keying compiled function signatures to the human-readable native assembler code for the function.
 If the signature keyword is specified a string corresponding to that individual signature is returned.

    .. method:: recompile()